spinnaker/spinnaker.io/content/en/docs/releases/release-manager-runbook/index.md

     1. Each Spin CLI release is tied to a version of Gate.
 To ensure compatibility, regenerate the Gate Client API.

-    1. From the `gate` repository, check out the release branch and generate the `swagger/swagger.json` file (it's not under source control):
+    1. From the `gate` repository, check out the release branch at the new release tag and generate the `swagger/swagger.json` file (it's not under source control):

     ```
     ./swagger/generate_swagger.sh